JohnCoene/javascript-for-r/_book/7-02-webpack-npm-discover.md

 dir.create("src")
 ```

 Webpack will then require at least one "entry point."
-An entry point is an input file in the `src` directory that webpack will use as source to produce the bundle.
-Let's create the go-to "hello world" of JavaScript, the snippet below creates the `index.js` file with a basic alert.
+An entry point is an input file in the `src` directory that webpack will use as a source to produce the bundle.
+Let's create the go-to "hello world" of JavaScript; the snippet below creates the `index.js` file with a basic vanilla JavaScript alert.

 ```r
 writeLines("alert('hello webpack!')", "src/index.js")